"Don't worry - I'm on your side. A violent death is the last thing that'll happen to you."

 - In Once Upon a Time in the West

 Morton: Tell me, was it necessary that you kill all of them?
 I only told you to scare them.

 Frank: People scare better when they're dying.

-Bane: Calm down, Doctor!
-Now's not the time for fear. (beat) That comes later.
+: Calm down, Doctor!
+Now's not the time for fear.
+Beat

 Zete: Home office is well aware of your academic achievements and obvious talents.
 That's why we decided not to keep you here for another five cycles.

 Terl: It's a joke, oh thank you Sir.
 I don't know if I could have kept my sanity being here another five cycles...

 Zete: We've decided to keep you here... another fifty cycles!
 WITH ENDLESS OPTIONS FOR RENEWAL!